 How you’ll study

 We’re proud of our high quality teaching and research and Hertford.
-You’ll be at the heart of our small and supportive academic community.
+Study here and you’ll be at the heart of our small and supportive academic community.

 Some of your teaching will be organized by your faculty or department, such as lectures or seminars which are open to students at all colleges.
 Drawing on expertise from across the University and beyond, this teaching will often be delivered by leading international experts in their field.
 If you study a science, you’ll also learn in laboratory-based practical work organized by the University.